Skip to main content

 Then document KPI definitions in plain language.
 Example: "Second-visit rate = guests with first recorded visit in last 30 days who returned at least once within 28 days."
 Without shared definitions, teams can argue about numbers instead of solving ministry problems.

 If your local visibility is a growth lever, your KPI stack should include local discovery metrics too.
 This article on church SEO performance basics gives a practical complement to evangelism measurement.
-For an even deeper dive into local SEO for ministry, explore our guide on Google Business Profile for Churches: A 2026 Local Discovery Playbook.

 Run monthly KPI reviews like a ministry strategy meeting